Avia 51

 The Avia 51 was a trimotor monoplane commercial transport.
-It was designed by Robert Nebesář and built by the Czechoslovakian aircraft manufacturer Avia.
+It was designed by Robert Nebesář and built by the Czechoslovak aircraft manufacturer Avia.
 The type proved to be uneconomical in use and thus only three aircraft were ever built.

 The Avia 51 was designed for the Czech national airlines Československé státní aerolinie (ČSA).
 It was built to carry up to six passenger within its cabin and was operated by a crew of two from its cockpit.
 The aircraft was furnished with a high-mounted cantilever wing and a fixed tailwheel landing gear arrangement.
 While the type did enter use on the Berlin-Prague-Vienna route, but the Avia 51 was found to be uneconomical due to its small passenger capacity.
 One of these was subsequently operated for a time by the Spanish Republican Air Force during the Spanish Civil War.

 Design

 The Avia 51 was a trimotor monoplane transport aircraft of a relatively conventional appearance.
 The aircraft's construction was entirely composed of either metal or fabric, except for some of the decorative fittings present in the cabin.
 Specifically, duralumin and high-tensile steel were the primary metals used; various protective measures to prevent or minimise corrosion were used, including cadmium plating, painting, and lacquering.
 The aircraft possessed a relatively high wing loading (19.3 lb./sq.ft.) and thus also had a somewhat high landing speed; a factor that was aggravated by its lack of air brakes.

 It was equipped with a cantilever wing that used conventional twin-spar construction.
 These spars, which were composed of duralumin, worked in combination with a series of booms and ties to form an N-shaped girder.
 These spar booms comprised a U-shaped strip that had a corrugated covering strip to close off its open side.
 The rounded side of the booms faced inwards rather than outwards, despite this arrangement placing the rivets closer to the area subjected to the maximum amount of stress, but made the attachment of the ties potentially easier.
 The wing ribs were also composed of duralumin.
 Prise-type ailerons were present, the framework for which comprised duralumin tubes; various other elements, including the pin, rudder, stabilizer, and elevator, also used duralumin construction.
 The hinges for both the rudder and elevator used the setback Handley Page style.

 The fuselage of the aircraft was streamlined, which contributed to the aircraft achieving a relatively low minimum drag coefficient for a trimotor.
 This fuselage featured duraluminium semi-monocoque construction.
 The support areas were relatively small, comprising six primary longerons with intermediate stringers, while closely spaced double-walled bulkheads were present with lighter formers positioned between them.
 The fuselage had an oval-shaped cross-section.
 The exterior covering was composed of sheet duralumin, which was riveted to the longerons, stringers and double-walled bulkheads, but not to the intermediate formers.